NethServer/nethserver-cockpit/docs/docs/api/system-status.md

 # system-status

-Return variuous information on the server.
+Return various information on the server.

 The system status is composed by: